dynamic-and-active-systems-lab/uavrt_source/README.md

 #### airspyhf_rx

 TBD.
 The instructions I wrote for this are in the [airspy_channelizer repo](https://github.com/dynamic-and-active-systems-lab/airspyhf_channelize#installing-airspyhf_rx).
-Do I point to that, copy or move them over here?
-I'd like to put them all in one place so I could edit them.
-Ultimately, the instructions for everything should be on the DASL site.
+Ultimately, the dependencies for the UAV-RT need to be on a centralized site.

 #### ROS 2